abonham/abonham.github.com/_posts/2012-05-24-steve-told-us.md

 Steve Jobs had a way of distilling the complex into the simplest of terms.
 He also chose to focus his efforts in the places he knew there was a difference to be made.

-[stevetold.us](http://www.stevetold.us) is collection of quotes from the zen master himself.
+[stevetold.us](http://www.stevetold.us) is a collection of quotes from the zen master himself.
 A new quote everytime you hit refresh, like a pinata only with wisdom instead of candy.
 It's better for your teeth this way.